BinaryCodeLA/BinaryCodeLA/README.md

 ### Hi there My name is Lesner Villega 👋

-Talented Software Development experienced in producing and updating Financial systems.
+Software developer with more than 5 years of experience in the production and updating of systems.
-Excellent  demonstrated skills in HTML, JavaScript, TypeScript, NodeJS, CSS, TypeScript, C#, SQL.
-True team player with strengths in adaptability and accuracy.
+Proficient in several platforms and programming languages.
+Able to effectively self-manage independent projects.
+Good collaboration skills within a productive team.
+Technologies: .NET, SQL, NodeJS, PHP, Angular, Javascript, Firebase, HTML, CSS, AWS, GITHUB, Docker

-- 🔭 I’m currently working on Digital Angecy like Full-Stack Developer
+- 🔭 I’m currently working as a Full-Stack Developer
-- 🌱 I’m currently learning Ionic and English

 ### Skills